psripac/web-django/README.md

 # web-django
-Some web dev in Django!
+Some web dev in Django